-If you’re a photography lover and sunsets and sunrises are your favorite cliches, don’t forget to head to Sukhna lake early mornings and late evenings!
+If you’re a photography lover and sunsets and sunrises are your favorite clichés, don’t forget to head to Sukhna lake early mornings and late evenings!
 There’s no entry fee for sitting by the lake bed so you can capture lake photographs without spending a penny.

 #Shopping in Chandigarh

 Chandigarh is famous in the nearby towns of entire Punjab and Haryana for being a shopping hub giving credit to its sector 17 market.
-A market built in a planned manner just like the city, the sector 17 market premises will present you with not only amazing renowned brands but also amazing cafes.
+A market built-in a planned manner just like the city, the sector 17 market premises will present you with not only amazing renowned brands but also amazing cafe.
 There’s also a flee market in sector 17 for those who want to shop cheap.
 Till some years ago sector 17 was the only famous market for people in and around Chandigarh.
 But once the city came up with Elante Mall, the entire shopping front of Chandigarh was changed forever.
-With international brands targetting Chandigarh as well, Elante mall is one of the top things to do in Chandigarh.
+With international brands targeting Chandigarh as well, Elante mall is one of the top things to do in Chandigarh.
 Although I’m not a mall preacher, we actually went there to beat the chilly winds and ended up having an amazing dinner, more on that below.

 #Drive through the planned city

 Chandigarh is one the most planned cities in India, with fewer traffic signals and more roundabouts and the traffic rules followed more than in any other city.
 It actually feels nice to drive around such a city.
-You’ll not see any high rise in Chandigarh but all low lying architecture planned in an impressive manner.
+You’ll not see any high-rise in Chandigarh but all low-lying architecture planned in an impressive manner.
 If you’re an architecture lover, don’t forget to click those beautiful houses from the city.

 #Bike-tour in Chandigarh